-The eOverall pPerformance aAppraisal rRating is a weighted average of Section 1.0 and 2.0, typically 50 percent (50%) each Sections 1.0 and Section 2.0 The weights may vary from assignment to assignment (typically this weighting may be 50% each for Sections 1.0 and 2.0).
+The performance appraisal rating is a weighted average of Section 1.0 and 2.0.
+The weights may vary from assignment to assignment (typically this weighting may be 50% each for Sections 1.0 and 2.0)..
 Both these Sections must have adjusted weights for an interim appraisal.